An0n3m0us/Minetest-AppImages/README.md

 Credit to [Calinou](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=194) for the Appimages he created.
 I used the libraries from them.

 If you have any information on building Minetest for i386, let me know!
-I'll be making a server build soon!